yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 ## Meta Pseudo Labels
 Given how important the heuristics used to generate the proxy labels, where a proper method could lead to a sizable gain.
-[Hieu Pham et al.](https://arxiv.org/abs/2003.10580) propose to use the student-teacher setting, where the teacher model is responsible for producing the proxy labels based on an efficient meta-learning algorithm called Meta Pseudo Labels (MPL), which encourages the teacher to adjust the target distributions of training examples in the manner that improves the learning of the student model.
+[Pham et al.](https://arxiv.org/abs/2003.10580) propose to use the student-teacher setting, where the teacher model is responsible for producing the proxy labels based on an efficient meta-learning algorithm called Meta Pseudo Labels (MPL), which encourages the teacher to adjust the target distributions of training examples in the manner that improves the learning of the student model.
 The teacher is updated by policy gradients computed